Hello guys, this topic is related to my last topic Any ideas on why the leveling system not working?.

 startup.txt *create level 1 *create exp 0 *create plusexp 0 *create exprange 1 *create expneed 1 *create totalexp 0 *create ammount 0 *create sp 0 readlevel.txt *comment here is the leveling code *label readagain *if (exp >= expneed) *if ((level > 0) and (level < 8)) *set exprange 1 *gosub_scene readexp *gosub readagain *return *comment level 10-19 *if ((level >= 8) and (level < 18)) *set exprange 2 *gosub_scene readexp *gosub readagain *return *comment level 20-29 *if ((level >= 18) and (level < 28)) *set exprange 5 *gosub_scene readexp *gosub readagain *return readexp.txt *comment here is to read if level up *if (exp >= expneed) *set exp -expneed *gosub_scene pluslevel *return *else *return pluslevel.txt *comment here is the +1 level code *set expneed +exprange *set level +1 *set ammount +5 *set sp +5 *return

-Pros: Easy to use leveling system, you can level up multiple times if you have the ammount of exp needed
+Pros: Easy to use leveling system, you can level up multiple times if you have the amount of exp needed

-Cons: Takes up too much time if you get a massive ammount of exp (I happen to get some lag) and the ammount of call is limited (maybe around 180+)
+Cons: Takes up too much time if you get a massive amount of exp (I happen to get some lag), and the amount of calls is limited (maybe around 180+)

 *gosub_scene since they are the most efficient way to do things like this (from what I know, for now)

-sub_scene ammount will depend on your repetitive command
+sub_scene amount will depend on your repetitive command.

-If you don’t want to have a lot of .txt you can just write all of them in one
+If you don’t want to have a lot of .txt, you can write all of them in one

 sub_scene, give them